ⓘ Dr. Michael Birau is now seeing patients on Friday afternoons in our Forney clinic. Book an appointment today by calling 972-288-7441

 Texas Foot & Ankle Specialists, PLLC

-Podiatry located in Mesquite, TX, Rockwall, TX, Wylie, TX, Forney, TX & Kaufman, TX
+Podiatry located in Mesquite, TX, Wylie, TX, Forney, TX & Kaufman, TX

 An ingrown toenail is both painful and annoying.
 If you have diabetes or another chronic condition, an ingrown toenail can also increase your risk of an infection or other, more serious complications.
-The team at Texas Foot & Ankle Specialists, PLLC, with locations in Mesquite, Rockwall, Wylie, Forney, and Kaufman, Texas, regularly diagnoses and treats ingrown toenails.
+The team at Texas Foot & Ankle Specialists, PLLC, with locations in Mesquite, Wylie, Forney, and Kaufman, Texas, regularly diagnoses and treats ingrown toenails.
 If you’re suffering and in need of relief, call the office nearest you or click the online booking tool today.

 Ingrown Toenail Q & A